Associate Degree Nursing

 The Associate Degree in Nursing (ADN) program prepares graduates to sit for the licensure exam for registered nurses.
 It is a concept-based curriculum, including both nursing and general education courses.
 Course content includes the role of the registered nurse, healthcare concepts, and technical observations and skills.
 Supervised clinical laboratory experiences are planned to focus on the care of patients with well-defined health problems where probable outcomes of nursing interventions are predictable.

-- Associate Degree in Nursing (ADN), Two-Year Option
+- Associate Degree in Nursing (ADN), Two-Year Option (Make A Plan)

-- Associate Degree in Nursing (ADN), Health Transition Program
+- Associate Degree in Nursing (ADN), Health Transition Program (Make A Plan)

 - After completion of the program, a student is eligible to sit for the National Council Licensure Examination (NCLEX-RN) exam to become licensed as a Registered Nurse (RN).

 The national average for annual earnings is $66,600 and the hourly earnings is $32.04.
 The top 10% annual earnings is $98,900 and the hourly earnings is $47.54.

 Employment of registered nurses is projected to grow 16 percent from 2014 to 2024, much faster than the average for all occupations.
 Growth will occur for a number of reasons, including an increased emphasis on preventive care; growing rates of chronic conditions, such as diabetes and obesity; and demand for healthcare services from the baby-boom population as they live longer and more active lives.